top of page

 Norway

-69–71°N · October – March · Tromsø · Auroral oval · Whale season
+69–71°N · October to March · Tromsø · Auroral oval · Whale season

 Tromsø sits directly beneath the auroral oval.

 At 69°N, Tromsø is positioned within the band of maximum aurora activity.
-On a night with moderate solar activity and clear skies, the display here is overhead — filling the sky rather than sitting on the horizon.
+On a night with moderate solar activity and clear skies, the display here is overhead, filling the sky rather than sitting on the horizon.
 This geographic advantage is consistent and meaningful.

 Norway in winter is also the only destination in our portfolio where aurora season coincides with whale season.
 Humpback and orca follow the herring migration into the fjords between November and January.
-A morning at sea watching orca surface against a snowfield, an evening waiting under the lights — this combination exists nowhere else.
+A morning at sea watching orca surface against a snowfield, an evening waiting under the lights.
+This combination exists nowhere else.

 Norway winter